 Prenups can be a positive thing if they are done in a friendly, cooperative way.
-It’s perhaps not the most romantic way to start a marriage, but for those who have assets, inheritances, or already been married and had an expensive divorce, a prenup can be very valuable.
+Perhaps not the most romantic way to start a marriage with, but for those who have already been married and had a bruising divorce, a prenup can be very valuable.
 A family law solicitor can help couples, at the outset of their marriage, to prepare just in case there is a separation later.
 A family lawyer can also help to discuss these things frankly.
 Indeed, many divorces may not have a challenging and expensive outcome because a prenup has been entered into.

 Simply, a prenuptial agreement is a contract between a couple made before a marriage.
 It can be seen by some as a difficult topic to raise, particularly during the excitement of planning a wedding.
 Admittedly, it is probably far from the minds of couples looking to make their first commitment together, however, any notion that the discussion of prenups prior to the marriage means the marriage is destined to fail should be dispelled.